Alfresco/acs-deployment/docs/helm/examples/with-aws-services.md

 1. Create an Amazon MQ broker using the "Create brokers" wizard in the [MQ Console](https://console.aws.amazon.com/amazon-mq/home).

-   * In "Broker engine types", select "Apache ActiveMQ"
+   - In "Broker engine types", select "Apache ActiveMQ"
-   * In "Deployment Mode", select "Single-instance broker" if you are just testing or "Active/standby broker" option for production environments
+   - In "Deployment Mode", select "Single-instance broker" if you are just testing or "Active/standby broker" option for production environments
-   * Provide a "Broker name" of your choosing
+   - Provide a "Broker name" of your choosing
-   * In "Broker instance type", avoid any `mq.*.micro` type that has [limited_max_connections](https://docs.aws.amazon.com/amazon-mq/latest/developer-guide/amazon-mq-limits.html#broker-limits) and won't work with default Alfresco settings
+   - In "Broker instance type", avoid any `mq.-.micro` type that has [limited_max_connections](https://docs.aws.amazon.com/amazon-mq/latest/developer-guide/amazon-mq-limits.html#broker-limits) and won't work with default Alfresco settings
-   * In "ActiveMQ Access", specify an username and a password of your choice
+   - In "ActiveMQ Access", specify an username and a password of your choice
-   * In "Additional settings", choose the "Select existing VPC and subnet(s)" option
+   - In "Additional settings", choose the "Select existing VPC and subnet(s)" option
-   * Select the VPC created by eksctl that contains your EKS cluster
+   - Select the VPC created by eksctl that contains your EKS cluster
-   * Choose the "Select existing security groups" option and select the VPC's default security group from the list
+   - Choose the "Select existing security groups" option and select the VPC's default security group from the list
-   * Leave all other options set to the default
+   - Leave all other options set to the default
-   * Proceed with "Create broker" button
+   - Proceed with "Create broker" button

 2. Once the broker has been created (it takes 20 minutes on average) view the broker details and click on the link to the security group.